jesseinit/aps-challenge-backend/design-choices.md

 ### Project Structure

-The projects was structured in a way that separates concerns
+The projects was structured in a way that separates concerns and provides high cohesion and minimal bloat.
+A request comes in through a view(view.py), then gets validated in the seriaizer(seriaizer.py), then the core operations happens in the service(service.py) file and its returned values gets sent back to the view which returns it to the client.
+The process makes use of various custom classes and utility methods to logically control the flow of requests with decent error handling especially those coming from 3rd party apis.